Difference between Abstract Class and Interface in Java

 - It is total abstraction, All methods declared within an interface must be implemented by the class(es) that implements this interface.

 - A class can implement more than one interface.
-It is called multiple inheritance.
+It is called multiple inheritances.

-- You want to specify the behavior of a particular data type, but not concerned about who implements its behavior.
+- You want to specify the behavior of a particular data type but are not concerned about who implements its behavior.